mrworf/photoframe/README.md

 Don't forget to make it executable by `chmod +x /root/photoframe_config/colortemp.sh` or it will still not work.

 You're done!
-Reboot your RPi3 (So I2C gets enabled) and from now on, all images will get adjusted to match the ambient color temperature.
+Reboot your Pi (So I2C gets enabled) and from now on, all images will get adjusted to match the ambient color temperature.

+The sensor is automatically detected as long as it is a TCS3472* device and it's connected correctly to the I2C bus of the raspberry pi.
+Once detected you'll get a new read-out in the web interface which details both ambient light (lux) and color temperature (kelvin).

 If photoframe is unable to use the sensor, it "usually" gives you helpful hints.
-Check the `/var/log/syslog` file for `frame.py` entries.
+Check the photoframe log using  the `Log report` button in the configuration page, or you can log in and  look through the `/var/log/syslog` file for `frame.py` entries.

-*Note*

-The sensor is automatically detected as long as it is a TCS3472* device and it's connected correctly to the I2C bus of the raspberry pi.
-Once detected you'll get a new read-out in the web interface which details both white balance (kelvin) and light (lux).

-If you don't get this read-out, look at your logfile.
-There will be hints like sensor not found or sensor not being the expected one, etc.

 ## Power saving features

-Using the same sensor just described, you can set a threshold and duration, if the ambient light is below said threshold for the duration, it will trigger powersave on the display.
-If the ambient brightness is above the threshold for same duration, it will wake up the display.
+Using the same sensor just described, you can set an Auto off lux threshold and duration, if the ambient light is below said threshold for the duration, it will trigger powersave on the display.
+If the ambient light goes back above the threshold for same duration, it will wake up the display.

-It's also possible to set the hour at which the photoframe should sleep and wake in the management screen
+It's also possible to set the hours at which the photoframe should sleep and wake in the configuration page.

 Finally, photoframe also supports 3 web/URL commands to allow controlling the screen through home automation:
 ```